kanelv/kanelv/README.md

 ## Regrets

 Now, I have just completed the M.Eng.
 I want to come back here to build some of my projects and track myself for learning new things to shape myself personally.
-That will help me improve myself
+That will help me improve myself.

 As time goes by, I hope to push more things for myself and contribute to the community.